yc5518/user-backend/README.md

 ## Things need to consider
 Althought I tried to finish the whole project, due to time limit and I was travelling from Beijing to Auckland(I'm now in Aucklank from Saturday), there are still missing points.
-1. Unit test to be finished.
+1. Unit test to be finished.   -- junit
-2. Logging
+2. Logging --- log4j
 3. Better dealing with exceptions
-4. Input checks
+4. Input checks   -- more logics
-5. Security
+5. Security  --- token checks
-6. yaml
+6. yaml   ---  swagger.io
 7. etc

 Thank you for effort in reviewing my code.